Headaches after a car accident may be accompanied by other symptoms such as visual disturbance, vertigo, nausea, and

 Car accidents can cause injuries, property damage, stress and can interrupt life.
-Some car accidents can leave you with severe headache that refuses to go away.
+Some car accidents can leave you with a severe headache that refuses to go away.
 When you develop a headache after a car accident, you should try to find out the exact cause.
 Here are some things that might be responsible for your headache.

 Muscle Strain Headache